 Pull FEMA flood maps, the the official Sea-Tac noise zone, and any industrial-frontage photos.
 South Park is one of the rare Seattle neighborhoods where multiple value-drag factors stack on the same parcel, and the BOE accepts each as concrete evidence.

 South Park comps to Georgetown (north) and the South Seattle industrial pockets.
 Avoid Highland Park comps unless you are on the western edge.
-A tight comp set drawn from genuinely similar homes — same submarket, similar size and age, similar condition — is what moves a South Park appeal at the King County Board of Equalization.
+A tight comp set wins these cases.

 What does a South Park appeal actually look like?